actsl/kiss_sdl/README.md

 the toolkit is simple and thus not difficult to learn, but it would be difficult to do what you want otherwise.

+kiss_sdl is fully capable of UTF-8 (8-bit Unicode).
+The rendered text, the keyboard input and also the C source code, all is in UTF-8.

 The kiss_sdl manual, including the full reference, Hello World example and example 2 tutorial, is at the following link.